Zernach/zernach.github.io/README.md

 > * As part of the hackathon, we had five days to complete this project, and we also created a React website
 >
 > ### [Landscape Supply App](https://landscapesupply.app/) — iOS/Android App & Online Web Dashboard to Buy/Sell Landscape Supplies
-> * For 3-months part-time, I wrote the iOS/Android app in React Native & built the web dashboard
+>  I wrote the iOS/Android app in React Native & built the web dashboard
 > * Used Python/Flask & HTML/JS/CSS to build the web dashboard and back-end api's
 > * Hosted the cloud infrastructure & authentication for this project on the Google Cloud Platform
 >